Skip to the content.

 This installation step (conda create) will take a couple minutes.
 The above commands create a new conda Python environment named qlsc612 with all the necessary packages installed for this course.
 The last line, conda activate qlsc612, will activate this Python environment (the default environment is base).

-Now you are ready to use VSCode to edit your Python script or Jupyter Notebook in your WSL2 Ubuntu distribution.
+You can now use VSCode to edit a Python script or Jupyter Notebook in your WSL2 Ubuntu distribution.

 Reminders: